 3. If you are lying in your relationship, don’t

-One of the great examples of effort in a relationship is honesty.
+One of the ways to put effort is to be honest with your partner.
 Often, for small and big reasons, you will find yourself thinking that not telling your partner or lying will be a better idea.
 Stop right there.
-No matter how much you can justify it, dishonesty is universally considered not a cool thing to do.
+No matter how much you can justify it, dishonesty is universally considered a red flag.
 Then, why do it to the one person you love the most?

 Related Reading: Freedom In Relationships – What It Means And What It Doesn’t

 4. All communication channels need to be clear

 “Clear rules and boundaries about communication need to be set so that each partner automatically puts enough effort in the relationship.
 This must be done when both are calm and stable.
 Blame-game and angry lashing out does not resolve anything,” says Pooja.